June 17, 2022

 What Is GAP Insurance?

-How GAP Insurance Works
+How Does GAP Insurance Work?

 If your car is stolen or deemed a total loss following a wreck, your insurance plan will typically pay actual cash value (ACV), minus your deductible, to replace it.
 ACV is the amount the insurance company determines someone would reasonably pay for your car if the theft or accident had never occurred.
 Actual cash value takes into account: